WASdev/sample.DefaultApplication/jakarta/README.md

     mvn liberty:dev

-There is one integration test and it is passing OK.
+There is one integration test and it is passing.

 ![](./images/before_runs_ok_java17.png)